Tuesday, 18 February 2025

 Hey Ho, Let's Sew!

-One of my Xmas presents from Liz was a "cowgirl chic" McCall's Historic Costume pattern which came with the offer of some free sewing lessons.
-Whilst eating our Xmas dinner a few hours later I decided that the vintage Indian block printed throw I was using as a tablecloth would be the perfect for one of the garments.
+One of my Xmas presents from Liz was a "cowgirl chic" McCall's Historic Costume pattern which came with the offer of some free sewing lessons from her.
+Whilst eating our Xmas dinner a few hours later I decided that the vintage Indian block printed throw I was using as a tablecloth would be perfect to make into one of the garments.

 I considered waiting until we'd made the complete outfit before wearing the blouse but at the end of the day, I'm just too impatient!